Comparing quantumness criteria: Appendix

 In the two first sections of this appendix we present the technical details relevant for computing the expectation value of the Bell operator and the separability criterion for Gaussian states.
-In the last section, we show that, in the limit $r \gg 1$ and $p\ll1$, quantum discord is only controlled by $b$, the size of the semi-minor axis introduced in the main text.
+In the third section, we show that, in the limit $r \gg 1$ and $p\ll1$, quantum discord is only controlled by $b$, the size of the semi-minor axis introduced in the main text.
+In the last section we analyse the effect of two specific Gaussian noisy channels, namely the pure-loss and the additive-noise channels, on the non-classicality of a TMSV using the criteria identified in the text.